 My mom took pictures when my brother and I were growing up.
 You know, she was the one – is the one – with the camera at every event.
 I remember the developing equipment sitting around when I was little – I’m not sure when she stopped using it, but her camera (always Canon, well, except for the Sony experiment) was always there and I’m glad it was.

-Pictures are moments – they are experiences – and they can often be art.
+Pictures are not simply moments captured in time – they are experiences – and they can often be art.
 And for some people, something about the light makes you want to capture whatever you are seeing – something in a sunset can almost bring these people to tears.

 I’m one of them.